 OWASP created these test cases from coding patterns observed in actual applications, but some of them may be of questionable relevance, and most are simpler than in reality.
 Companies that focus only on improving their machines and getting excellent scores, particularly in these types of benchmarks, could be severely limited when facing a greater variety of real-world code.
 So, it would help you keep in mind that a good result in this test is not enough to assume that a tool will do very well in detecting vulnerabilities in general: beware of false illusions of security!

-with the OWASP Benchmark, but certainly, it is only one of the sources
+OWASP Benchmark, but certainly, it is only one of the sources we use as

-And while our customers can take advantage of our tool
+applications.
+And while our customers can take advantage of our tool to

 To conclude, as anyone can use the OWASP Benchmark to evaluate any application security testing tool, if you are among the customers or stakeholders who want to prove for themselves that our results are authentic, you can follow this guide.
 Additionally, if you want to learn more about our tool, don’t hesitate to contact us!